Get Answers to These FAQs We Hear the Most

 For example, a construction worker may have smoked marijuana on Saturday then fallen off a roof on Tuesday.
 His drug test may come back positive.
 However, the employer would have the burden of proving that the marijuana the construction worker smoked on Saturday caused him to fall off the roof three days later.
 While we in no way condone drug use, we are here to protect injured workers' rights.
 If your employer told you that you were ineligible for South Carolina workers’ compensation benefits because of a failed drug test, call me today at (803) 790-2800.
 Everything we discuss will be 100% confidential.

-Which Doctor Should I See if I Sustained a Concussion from an Auto Accident in South Carolina?
+Which Doctor Should I See if I Sustained a Concussion from a Car Wreck in South Carolina?

 If you were in an auto accident, and are still dealing with post-concussive syndrome (PCS) several weeks or months after the wreck, you don't just need a lawyer, you probably need a referral to a neurologist.
 Simply put, neurologists focus on the brain.
 A good neurologist will take time to discuss how your injury occurred, the problems you have experienced, and whether you should undergo additional testing.
 A negative CT or MRI does not mean your brain is 100%.
 CTs and MRIs often fail to detect injury to the axons (white matter), which carry messages throughout the brain.
 If your neurologist is unwilling to listen to your complaints, or appears dismissive of your injury, I encourage you to seek a second opinion.

 A good neurologist will often times refer you to a neuropsychologist or other specialist if you remain symptomatic for more than a few months.
 Any type of traumatic brain injury (TBI), including a concussion, should be taken seriously by your doctor.
 I handle TBI cases, and will gladly discuss treatment options with you, as I am familiar with the hardships concussion victims experience, and the frustration they feel when it does not seem like anyone is listening to them.